Palestinian political violence: Suicide bombings and attacks on civilians

-2005–present
+2005–2013

-In the mid-2000s Hamas started putting greater emphasis on its political characteristics and strengthened its popularity amongst Palestinians.
+In the mid-2000s, Hamas started putting greater emphasis on its political characteristics and strengthened its popularity amongst Palestinians.
 In 2006 Palestinian legislative elections Hamas won a majority in the Palestinian Legislative Council, prompting the United States and many European countries to cut off all funds to Hamas and the Palestinian Authority, insisting that Hamas must recognize Israel, renounce violence and accept previous peace pacts.

-After the Israel's unilateral disengagement plan in 2005 and the 2006 Palestinian legislative elections Hamas took control over all the Gaza Strip in June 2007 in a bloody coup.
+After the Israel's unilateral disengagement plan in 2005 and the 2006 Palestinian legislative elections, Hamas took control over all the Gaza Strip in June 2007 in a bloody coup.
 Palestinian militant groups in the Gaza strip increased the firing of Qassam rockets, mortars and Grad missiles on southern Israel.
-Attacks continued outside the Gaza strip perimeter, including the attack that resulted in the Israeli soldier Gilad Shalit being captured and held in the Gaza Strip for over five years.
+Attacks continued outside the Gaza Strip perimeter, including the attack that resulted in the Israeli soldier Gilad Shalit being captured and held in the Gaza Strip for over five years.

 Hamas has made use of guerrilla tactics in the Gaza Strip and to a lesser degree the West Bank.
 Hamas has adapted these techniques over the years since its inception.
 According to a 2006 report by rival Fatah party, Hamas had smuggled "between several hundred and 1,300 tons" of advanced rockets, along with other weaponry, into Gaza.
 Some Israelis and some Gazans both noted similarities in Hamas's military buildup to that of Hezbollah in the 2006 Israel-Hezbollah war.

 Hamas has used IEDs and anti-tank rockets against the IDF in Gaza.
 The latter include standard RPG-7 warheads and home-made rockets such as the Al-Bana, Al-Batar and Al-Yasin.
 The IDF has a difficult, if not impossible time trying to find hidden weapons caches in Palestinian areas – this is due to the high local support base Hamas enjoys.

 During the Gaza War (2008–09), Palestinian militant groups fired rockets aimed at civilian targets which struck the cities of Ashdod, Beersheba and Gedera.
 The military wing of Hamas said that after a week from the start, it had managed to fire 302 rockets, at an average of 44 rockets daily.
 102 rockets and 35 mortars were fired by Fatah at Israel.
 Over 750 rockets and mortars were fired from Gaza into Israel during the conflict wounded 182 civilians, killing 3 people, and causing minor suffering to another 584 people suffering from shock and anxiety.
 Several rockets landed in schools and one fell close to a kindergarten, all located in residential areas.
 The UN fact finding mission stated that this constituted a deliberate attack against the civilian population and was unjustifiable in international law.

 In 2012, terror attacks against Israelis in the West Bank increased compared to 2011.
 The number of terror attacks in the West Bank increased from 320 in 2011 to 578 in 2012.
 The attacks mainly involved rock throwing, Molotov cocktails, firearms and explosives.

-In 2013, Hamas stated that the "kidnapping of IDF soldiers is at the heart of Palestinian culture."
+In 2013, Hamas stated that the "kidnapping of IDF soldiers to trade for Palestinian prisoners is at the heart of Palestinian culture".